Value Select (Max Renner)

 Relatable + catchy:

-I never have this problem, since I’m a (recovering) late person, but I like this one:
+I never have this problem, since I’m a (recovering) late person, but I still like this one:

 And this one:

-Note that I don’t endorse any of the songs featuring the weird Willy-Wonka-esque character (you’ll know it when you see it).
+Note that I don’t endorse any of the songs featuring the weird Willy-Wonka-esque character.
 Also, I don’t understand at least half his videos.
 The good ones are great, though.

 Micarah Tewers